carbon-design-system/carbon-components-vue/packages/core/src/components/cv-checkbox/cv-checkbox-notes.md

 - checked: true | false
 - disabled: standard HTML checkbox property
+- hideLabel: makes the label visually hidden but still labels the checkbox
 - label: checkbox label
 - mixed: if true aria-checkbox set to mixed if checked is false